Lajatto/ecommerce_analysis/README.md

 We're seeing a steady growth when it comes to revenue per session, revenue per order, and conversion rate.

-### 3. Could you pull a quarterly view of orders from Gsearch nonbrand, Bsearch nonbrand, brand search overall, organic search, and direct type-in
+### 3. Pulling a quarterly view of orders from Gsearch nonbrand, Bsearch nonbrand, brand search overall, organic search, and direct type-in.

 ```SQL
 SELECT